lokalized/lokalized-java/README.md

     Locale locale = MyWebContext.getHttpServletRequest().getLocale();
     return matcher.bestMatchFor(locale);
   })
-  // Declare a complete order for each language with multiple loaded locales.
+  // Declare a complete order for each language with multiple loaded locales
   // A request such as en-CA selects American English when no earlier
-  // exact, canonical, or CLDR-parent match resolves it.
+  // exact, canonical, or CLDR-parent match resolves it .tiebreakerLocalesByLanguageCode(Map.of(
-  .tiebreakerLocalesByLanguageCode(Map.of(
     "en", List.of(Locale.forLanguageTag("en-US"), Locale.forLanguageTag("en-GB"))
   ))